ObserverMoment/arch_spacex_challenge/README.md

 - Implement full routing solution such as GoRouter or AutoRoute.
 - MongoDB query API for call optimization (https://github.com/r-spacex/SpaceX-API/blob/master/docs/launches/v4/query.md)
 - Network image loading state and failure state.
 - Expanded widget, unit and integration testing.
+Explore Patrol (https://pub.dev/packages/patrol).
 - All dates from the api are UTC, we may need to convert to local time (if it matters)
 ### Features
 - Sort the timeline list by date range.